-The Committee presently comprises 6 (six) directors, 5 (five) of them are independent, namely Ms. Bhumika L. Batra (Chairperson of the Committee), Mrs. Kanchan U. Chitale, Dr. Deepak R. Parikh, Mr. Pradeep R. Rathi, Mr. Anami N. Roy and 1 (one) non- independent and non-executive director namely Mr. Saurabh S. Dhanorkar.
+The Committee presently comprises 6 (six) directors, 5 (five) of them are independent, namely Ms. Bhumika L. Batra (Chairperson of the Committee), Mrs. Kanchan U. Chitale, Dr. Deepak R. Parikh, Mr. Pradeep R. Rathi, Mr. Anami N. Roy and 1 (one) non-independent and non-executive director namely Mr. Saurabh S. Dhanorkar cover all the areas mentioned in Section 178 of the Companies Act, 2013 and Regulation 19 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-Mr. Ashutosh Kulkarni, Company Secretary also acts as secretary to the committee.
+Ashutosh Kulkarni.
+Mr. Company Secretary also acts as secretary to the committee.